Augustów Canal: Economics

 The Augustów Canal remained, after completion, an inland waterway of local significance that was used for commercial shipping and to transport wood to and from the Vistula River and Neman River.
 The canal was used to transport the flour, salt, grain, chalk, gypsum, etc. In Augustów a large port was built in addition to a number of tow paths for horses to pull barges upstream.
 The canal was designed for the passage of vessels up to 40 m long, up to 5 m in width and capable of carrying up to 10 tons of cargo.

-During the latter half of the 19th century the rail network, such as nearby the Saint Petersburg – Warsaw Railway, started to replace the canal as the primary means of transporting goods.
+During the latter half of the 19th century the rail network, such as nearby the Saint Petersburg–Warsaw Railway, started to replace the canal as the primary means of transporting goods.
 The channel gradually began to decline, from 1852 on it floated only forest products and from the mid-1860s the canal channel was scored.

 Starting in the late 1920s the canal became a tourist attraction for the first time.
 It was a picturesque tourist route providing excellent sporting opportunities for canoeists, sailors and boaters.
 After World War II the Polish part of the canal has been restored.

 Currently the canal offers numerous sightseeing and tourist attractions.
 Its unsurpassed beauty comes from the natural qualities of the landscape with coniferous forests and lakes, especially around the Biebrza and Netta Rivers, and it runs through the Augustów Primeval Forest from west to east.
 The biggest attraction is to navigate the waterway in a kayak, canoe, fishing boat or a motorboat.
 It is also possible to visit part of the canal and the Augustów lakes in a passenger ship.

 Canal infrastructure

-The Augustów Canal was the first summit level canal in Central Europe to provide a direct link between the two major rivers, Vistula River through the Biebrza River – a tributary of the Narew River, and the Neman River through its tributary – the Czarna Hancza River, and it provided a link with the Black Sea to the south through the Oginski Canal, Daugava River, Berezina Canal and Dnieper River.
+The Augustów Canal was the first summit level canal in Central Europe to provide a direct link between the two major rivers, Vistula River through the Biebrza River – a tributary of the Narew River, and the Neman River through its tributary – the Czarna Hańcza River, and it provided a link with the Black Sea to the south through the Oginski Canal, Daugava River, Berezina Canal and Dnieper River.
 From the time it was first built, the canal was described by experts as a technological marvel, with numerous sluices contributing to its aesthetic appeal.

 The Augustów Canal, consisting of 18 locks and 22 sluices, is divided into two major sections: the West — from the merger of the Biebrza lock Augusta (0.0 – 32.50 km); and the East section — from lock to lock Niemnowo Augusta Belarus (32.50 – 101.20 km).